magento/pwa-studio/pwa-devdocs/_drafts/docker-setup.md

     ```
     docker/run-docker
     ```
+    Run with `-h` flag to see command line options.

 4. Once the script completes, a locally running instance of pwa will be available at `https://pwa-docker.localhost`.

 The domain is configurable.
 Two changes are needed to configure a new domain name.